ramya-rastogi/CineSnap/README.md

 ## What Is This?

 You've seen a movie description somewhere — a blog post, a review, a friend's WhatsApp message.
-CineParser reads that raw, unstructured text and instantly pulls out everything that matters: title, genre, cast, director, release year, rating, and a clean summary — all formatted as structured data.
+CineSnap reads that raw, unstructured text and instantly pulls out everything that matters: title, genre, cast, director, release year, rating, and a clean summary — all formatted as structured data.

 No forms to fill.
 No dropdowns to click.
 Just plain English in, clean JSON out.